camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 **There is no god but God.
 Muhammad is the Prophet of God.**

 The roads close to Mecca are confusing.
 A complete chaos of highways, tenements, businesses.
 We try to drive to a hotel parking lot but get off the highway too early.
 We're stuck behind traffic in a narrow alleyway for fifteen minutes.
 Mecca's enormous quantity of foot traffic makes navigation difficult.
-Pilgrims from every corner of the world – both men and women dressed in the same white ihram clothes – clog the streets.
+Pilgrims from every corner of the world clog the streets – both men and women dressed in the same white ihram clothes.
 This is the only place for thousands of miles where gender differences are erased: all are equal before God.

 The tension increases as we struggle to get back onto the highway.

 Aside: The Kaaba (House of God).
-A place for angels to worship God before the creation of man...
-Destroyed in Noah's flood, it was rebuilt as a place of worship and pilgrimage for the patriarchs.
+A place for angels to worship God before the creation of man… Destroyed in Noah's flood, it was rebuilt as a place of worship and pilgrimage for the patriarchs.
 Lost again, it was rebuilt by Abraham at the direction of God.
-While building the structure an angel brought him a *black stone* which he placed in the East corner of the temple...
-As the ages passed it was converted to a place of worship for idolaters.
-Ptolemy might have made reference to the Kaaba in his histories...
-Muhammad brought the idols out of the House of God, restoring it to its original purpose as a site of monotheistic religion.
-After initially establishing Jerusalem as the *qibla* (direction of prayer), Muhammad was given a revelation that The Kaaba was God's abode, and the correct site of worship...
+While building the structure an angel brought him a **black stone** which he placed in the East corner of the temple… As the ages passed it was converted to a place of worship for idolaters.
+Ptolemy might have made reference to the Kaaba in his histories… Muhammad brought the idols out of the House of God, restoring it to its original purpose as a site of monotheistic religion.
+After initially establishing Jerusalem as the *qibla* (direction of prayer), Muhammad was given a revelation that The Kaaba was God's abode, and the correct place of worship…

 We circle closer and closer to the *Masjid al-Haram* in a tightening spiral until we leave the highway again and try to navigate the treacherous streets.
 We try to enter a garage but are informed that it's all filled up (no surprise).